The uneven playing field

 The argument for employers to hold an opinion

-Here are five examples where technology is lending a hand to create a fairer workplace.
+Here are five examples where technology is lending a hand to create a fairer workplace and support diversity goals

 #1 Preventing bias at hiring

 Recruitment bias can introduce unintentional discrimination and result in poor decision-making.
+It should certainly features in your diversity goals.
 Demonstrating fairness and parity of opportunity for people from all sorts of backgrounds is not only a legal requirement but also a major contributor to a positive brand reputation.
 VMS solutions are today adopting artificial intelligence to expose phrases that indicate bias in job posts, and terms that could invoke bias in CVs, etc. This tooling serves to enforce positive behaviors in recruitment processes and can have a major role to play in the avoidance of recruitment bias.